 Simple Interest Formula

-Simple interest is a way of accumulating interest on principle.
-When money is borrowed, the borrower is usually required to pay the supplier of the funds a rate of interest until the principle has been repaid.
+Simple interest is a way of accumulating interest on principal.
+When money is borrowed, the borrower is usually required to pay the supplier of the funds a rate of interest until the principal has been repaid.
 This is a simple concept to understand, but can have many complex ramifications, depending on how the interest is being calculated.

 Example: Borrow $1000 for two years, at 10% simple interest annually (at the end of each year).
 At the end of the first year, interest of $100 is charged, $100 simple interest is charged in the second year, and every year thereafter.
 If this continues, then the amount of interest charged every year will not increase.